How to add a delay in Python

 Resumed after 2 seconds

-Unlike its counterpart in the time module, asyncio.sleep() is non-blocking.
-This means it pauses the current task without freezing the entire program.
-While one part of your code waits, the event loop can run other tasks in the background.
+await asyncio.sleep(2)call pauses the current task without freezing the entire program. - While one task waits, the event loop can run other tasks, making your application more efficient.

 Creating a simple countdown timer